-The Student Government Association sponsors events throughout the term for student cocurricular enjoyment.
+Student Engagement sponsors events throughout each semester for students' co-curricular enjoyment.
 These activities utilize student activity fees and are often free to the student.
 Events include such activities as concerts, trips, family activities, and intramurals.
 The College swimming pool is used both for recreation and physical education programs for regularly enrolled students.
 Specific rules governing conduct at the swimming pool and a swimming schedule are posted in the vicinity of the pool.
-Contact the Athletic Department at 912-260-4217 for more information on reserving the facility.
+Contact the Athletic Department at 912-260-4217 for more information regarding the facility.
 Tennis courts are located on the east side of campus, and students may play golf on the community golf course at a discounted rate.